packetsdontlie/podify/README.md

 # podify
-A MacOS helper script to take a web page and speak it now or save to mp3
+A MacOS helper script to take a web page and speak it now or save it for later (aiff, mp3)

 ## Usage
 * Will use your system default voice: `/usr/local/bin/podify -u http://example.com`